zakhar-kogan/kb-obsidian/pages/discrete math.md

 - ## Set
 	- A number of elements; order and repetition don't matter.
 	- $\{1,3,4,5\} = \{1,1,1,1,4,3,5\} = \{5,3,4,1\}$
-	- A is a subset of B if all the elements of A are in B: $A\subseteq B$
+	- A is a subset of B if all the elements of A are in B: $A\in B$
 	- ### Set-roster notation
 		- If there are a lot of elements in a set AND there is some clear pattern to them, we can use a set-roster notation: $\{0,2,4,6...\}, \{...-6,-4,-2,0,2,4,6...\}$
 	- ### Set-builder notation